 - A timestamp, expressed as a number of seconds since the epoch.

 Metrics names may contain one or more dots (e.g. server1.application1.request_count), and they’re commonly referred to as a metrics path.
 This dot-based metric name is internally used by Graphite to organize data storage in a way that optimizes the access and retrieval of metrics.
 Further, as illustrated in the below figure, it can be also used as a hint for a tree-based data exploration and visualization of metrics.

 Illustration of a Graphite metrics tree -- Here metrics paths include at the first level, host groups, at the second level, hostnames, and at the third and last level, actual metrics names.

-There are two ways to feed metrics in Graphite, either as a single plaintext metrics or as a binary set of metrics using pickle protocol.
+There are two ways to feed metrics in Graphite, either as a single plaintext metric or as a binary set of metrics using pickle protocol.
 This latter approach unlocks the benefits of pushing data in bulk, while limiting the size of data transiting across the network, using a compact binary data serialization.
-For each of these approaches the Graphite server needs to enable appropriate listeners, either on carbon-cache or on carbon-relay, to handle those data.
+For each of these approaches, the Graphite server needs to enable appropriate listeners, either on carbon cache or on carbon relay, to handle those data.
 For example, a default installation of Graphite enables carbon-cache listening on port 2003 for single metrics, and on port 2004 for pickle data.